algorand/go-algorand/data/transactions/logic/README.md

 This summary is supplemented by more detail in the [opcodes document](TEAL_opcodes.md).

 Some operations 'panic' and immediately end execution of the program.
-A transaction checked a program that panics is not valid.
+A transaction checked by a program that panics is not valid.

 ### Arithmetic